TEACHING 2009 - 2018 teaching postgraduate course courses in art practice and art theory, team-teaching and individually.

 2012 City as Stage – City as Laboratory (with Nina Lundström) 2 credits Beyond the "white cube": What is the role of the autonomous, individual artist seeking to express him or herself in and with the public realm?
 What do artists need to know about the context they are working in - how can they find out about a context they will be working with in the future?

 2011 INSIDE/OUTSIDE- MARTA/HERFORD- Buckminster Fuller/ (with Nadin Reschke) Students are invited to participate with a short film in the Symposium „About Richard Buckminster Fuller“ at the Marta Museum in Herford.
 Films are to be developed in relation to the utopian ideas of Buckminster Fuller.
-The course will cuilminate in a three day excurion to Herford.
+The course will culminate in a three day excursion to Herford.

 2010/2011 Art in Architecture (with Hans Hemmert, Georg Zey, Nadin Reschke) semester project, 18 credits All aspects of a typical art in architecture competition will be dealt with based on an exemplary assignment for the permanent installation of a work of art.
 The focus of this semester’s work will lie on the development of artistic ideas, followed by technical planning, budgeting and their presentation via image and model.
 Goal and finale of the work is the public presentation of the designs and an exhibition